-SRPSD return to extracurricular activities (including examples such as, but not limited to, art clubs, drama, wellness groups, chess clubs, etc.) can commence October 13th, 2020.
+SRPSD return to extracurricular activities (including examples such as, but not limited to, art clubs, drama, wellness groups, chess clubs, etc.) are on pause until further notice.
 Students are allowed to only participate in one extracurricular club/activity and one extracurricular sport at a time